RayKitajima/TicketAgencyContracts/README.md

-# TicketForge
+# TicketAgencyContracts

-TicketForge is a smart contract that allows you to create ticketing service for your shows, concerts or any other kind of event.
+TicketAgencyContracts is a smart contract that allows you to create ticketing service for your shows, concerts or any other kind of event.

 Event organizers create an agency contract for their series of shows, and then create show contracts for each show in the series.
 Each show contract has a set of seat types, and each seat type has a set of seats.
 Prices for each seat type are set by the event organizer, and then the event organizer sells tickets to the show through the show contract.

 Main features are presented as a set of test by Forge.
 See the tests in [`test/`](test/) for more details.

+# Goals

+Support for nearly all ticket sales formats.

+# Notes

-## Note: Check-in
+## Check-in

 Check-in function is called by the admission staff or gatekeeper application to check-in a ticket.